Andy Starr

-Andy Starr (born "Franklin Delano Gulledge"; October 21, 1932 – September 12, 2003) was a rockabilly musician once described by Billboard as "one of the more noteworthy Presley disciples."
+Andy Starr (born Franklin Delano Gulledge; October 21, 1932 – September 12, 2003) was an American rockabilly musician once described by Billboard as "one of the more noteworthy Presley disciples".
 However poor song selection and other difficulties made him never chart.
-"Andy Starr" recorded on Holiday Inn Records as Frank Starr.
+Andy Starr recorded on Holiday Inn Records as Frank Starr.
 He spent time performing in Alaska as Frank Starr, did gospel music, and also ran as a long-shot candidate in the 1996 United States presidential election.